Merzasphor/MWSE/docs/source/lua/type/tes3uiElement.rst

     Integer number.
 Top padding size in pixels.
 When this is set to -1, the paddingAllSides setting is used for this side instead.

 `parent`_ (`tes3uiElement`_)
+    Read-only.
 A reference to the parent element.

 `positionX`_ (`number`_)
     Integer number.
 Element X position relative to its parent's top-left content area.
 For top-level menus there is a difference: (0, 0) is the centre of the screen.